 He said it was difficult to continue due to the freezing temperatures and muddy terrain.
 After about two hours, they stopped to rest for 30 minutes and then continued on for another two hours.
-At that point, they arrived at a river close to the Greek village of Rizia.
+According to the respondent’s testimony, at that point, they arrived at a river close to the Greek village of Rizia.
 They looked for a way to cross without passing through the village, but “the river was high and the current was fast,” so they decided their only option was to go through the village.
-The respondent said, “We thought that since it was already night they would not see us crossing and we would be safe; no one could stay outside in that cold weather.”
+The respondent said: “We thought that since it was already night they would not see us crossing and we would be safe; no one could stay outside in that cold weather.”

 “We tried to make it fast and run.
 We were afraid that he would call the police and I think he did, because once we made it to the end of the road we found them waiting for us at the crossroads.”

-There were two white and blue jeeps that looked like Greek police cars, accompanied by eight men wearing blue pants and jackets like Greek police uniforms.
-The cars had both writing in Greek as well as “police” written on them in English (Image 3).
-The jackets also had Greek writing on them and “police” written in English on the front and back, as well as an insignia on the arm (Image 2).
-The respondent recognized the vehicle from the following picture.
+The respondent reported that there were two jeeps in white and blue color that looked like Greek police cars, accompanied by eight men wearing blue pants and jackets like Greek police uniforms.
+The cars had both writing in Greek as well as “police” written on them in English.
+The jackets were also described as having Greek writing on them and “police” written in English on the front and back, as well as an insignia on the arm.

-The five men had been walking, thinking they were safe when the uniformed men turned on the cars’ flashing lights.
-Four of them began screaming “Get down!
-Get down!” at the group and threatening them with guns, forcing them to kneel and put their hands in the air.
+The respondent recounts that the five men had been walking, thinking they were safe when the uniformed men turned on the cars’ flashing lights.
+Four of them reportedly began screaming “Get down!
+Get down!” at the group and threatening them with handguns, forcing them to kneel and put their hands in the air.

 The respondent recalled: